-NVT Diagrams Major Desired Actions 1.
-See BP 6 Vertical Position .
+Basic Movement Description NVT Diagrams Major Desired Actions 1.
+A Spin is a rotation in a Vertical Position .
+1. See BP 6 Vertical Position .
 Height and position attained before the Spin begins.
-The longitudinal axis runs through the centre of the body and is perpendicular to the surface of the water.
+2. The body remains on its longitudinal axis throughout the rotation.
+2. The longitudinal axis runs through the centre of the body and is perpendicular to the surface of the water.
+3. The Spin is performed rapidly and is completed with a Vertical Descent executed at the same tempo as the Spin .
 3. Uniform motion of the Spin and Vertical Descent performed rapidly.
 See BM 10 Vertical Descent .
-4.1 Stability and vertical alignment before, during and at completion of the designated rotation.
-4.2 Simultaneous rotation and descent of the body with even drop spaces to complete the spin as the ankles reach the surface of the water.
-NVT NVT Diagrams
+4. A descending Spin must start at the height of the vertical and be completed as the ankle(s) reach(es) the surface of the 4.1 Stability and vertical alignment before, during and at completion of the designated rotation. water.
+4.2 Simultaneous rotation and descent of the body with even drop spaces to complete the spin as the ankles reach the surface of

 Basic Movement Description NVT Diagrams Major Desired Actions e) 360° Spin/Spinning 360°: a descending Spin with a rotation of 360°.
-23.0 The acceptable allowance for a 360° Spin is up to 1⁄2 less than/more than the required rotation.
+23.0 The acceptable allowance for a 360° Spin is up to 1⁄4 less than/more than the required rotation.